Pante/chimera/README.md

 </p>

 Open source spigot libraries & tools devloped by Karus Labs.
-Allows the Brigadier command framework to be used in Spigot Plugins.
+Allows the Brigadier command framework to be used in Spigot plugins.

 **This is a bleeding edge version of Chimera, For a production ready version, please refer to the [stable branch](https://github.com/Pante/Chimera/tree/stable).
 For more information, please read the [wiki](https://github.com/Pante/Chimera/wiki)**